The canonical dimension of modules for Iwasawa algebras: Krull dimension

 \section{Krull dimension}

 Following our result limiting the possible canonical dimensions of modules for $kG$, we can bound the Krull dimension of the Iwasawa algebra above.
-This is a straightforward deduction from the following result for rings.
+This is a straightforward deduction from a result for rings, \Cref{canonical dimension ring range bound cor}.
+We first state a fundamental characterisation of Krull dimension, see sections 6.1-6.2 of \jcite{mcconnell2001noncommutative}.

-\begin{jprop} \h Let $R$ be a complete filtered ring with $R$ and $\gr R$ both Noetherian and of finite Krull dimension.
-Let $a,b \geq 0$ and suppose that for all finitely-generated $R$-modules $M$,